 - These travel awards are specifically for early career investigators at the Assistant Professor or industry scientist equivalent level.

 - Applicant must be from one of the designated underrepresented populations in the United States.
 These are African American or Black, Hispanic or Latino, American Indian or Alaska Native, Native Hawaiian or Pacific Islander or Bicultural (i.e., claims parental heritage to one of the above populations in the United States).

 - Applicant must hold a Ph.D. in life or biomedical sciences from an accredited institution and be actively engaged in "bench" research.

 Commitment of Successful Applicant

 Applicants receiving travel awards will be required to submit a concise statement regarding specifically how this travel award will benefit their current research and assist in solving a research/experimental problem.
-They will also be asked to commit to seriously mentoring a URM student in a laboratory (undergraduate, graduate, Postdoc) around career development and positioning issues as well as research for a minimum of 1 year.
+They will also be asked to commit to seriously mentoring a UR student in a laboratory (undergraduate, graduate, Postdoc) around career development and positioning issues as well as research for a minimum of 1 year.

 - to download the application.

 - Submit completed application to: